 - Progressive Retinal Atrophy: A degenerative eye disease.

 Since they are long and muscular, Bengals can appear to be larger than their actual weight suggests.
-According to Modern Cat, Bengals are a medium-sized breed.
-Females can weigh as little as 6 lbs. and males can be closer to 15 lbs.
+Bengals are actually a medium-sized breed — females can weigh as little as 6 lbs. and males can be closer to 15 lbs.

 Since Bengals have high energy levels, they are often able to burn off excess calories to maintain a healthy weight.
 However, it’s important to feed your Bengal high-quality cat food with minimally processed ingredients to make sure they stick to a healthy diet that stays true to their obligate carnivore needs.